 our life in malice and envy, hateful, hating one another” (Tit 3-3).
 Then

-will take an eternity to fully grasp.
+will take eternity to fully grasp.
+See also: New heavens and a new earth (We will be

 (70ja) Authority >>